joselbr2099/t-ide/README.md

 ![](config.png)

-This window opens the main configuration of the mcompiler plugin to be configured with custom parameters for commands "runc" and "build" in this windows change this:
+This window opens the main configuration of the mcompiler plugin to be configured with custom parameters for commands "runc", "build", "bug" to get all the output in panel 2 of the main window this file is in

-    os.execute(runn)
-    --os.execute("tmux run-shell -t 2 '" .. runn .. "' " )

-for this:

-    --os.execute(runn)
-    os.execute("tmux run-shell -t 2 '" .. runn .. "' " )

-to get all the output in panel 2 of the main window this file is in